 The name of your silk is Be Strong and Flourish.
 The colors in it are: Fuchsia representing passion Wisteria representing intimacy Peacock blue representing fullness of His word Plum representing prosperity Seafoam representing mercy Baby blue representing heaven Gold shimmer representing divine light

 The name of your silk is True Harvest.
-The colors in it are: Blackberry representing prosperity Turquoise representing water of life Orange representing harvest, sowing and reaping Gold shimmer representing blessing
+The colors in it are: Blackberry representing prosperity Turquoise representing water of life Dark orange representing harvest, sowing and reaping Gold shimmer representing blessing